SmugZombie/QRScreenReader/README.md

 * QR Code detection on screenshot / image in clipboard
 * Something neater than AHK (as neat as it is)
 * Installer

+Shameless Plug
+* Visit https://vanishing.link for all your ephemeral sharing needs